openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 See :ref:`Character Literals` for the experimental ``char literal``.

-Every literal is described in details below.
+Each literal is described in detail below.

 .. index::
    literal
    char

 |

 .. _Integer Literals:

 Integer Literals